mukund1403/tp/docs/DeveloperGuide.md

 #### Implementation

 The Expenses feature is facilitated through the Expense class.
 It allows users to add a new Expense through creation of a new Expense object.
 Users can specify amount paid, the payee, and the members of the group involved in the transaction.
 Additionally, it implements the following operations:

 + `Expenses#payer()` - Gives the name of the member who paid for the expense
 + `Expenses#totalAmount()` - Returns the total amount of the expense
 + `Expenses#payees()` - Returns all the members involved in the transaction

 These operations are exposed in the Expense class through the `getPayerName()`, `getTotalAmount()`, and `getPayees()` functions respectively.

 ### Balance feature

 #### Implementation

 The Balance feature is facilitated through the Balance class.
 It allows a user to view a printed list of other users in the Group, and the amount that is owed by/to each user.

 Each `Balance` object contains a String of a user `userName`, and a Map `balanceList`.
 This Map uses String of other users' usernames as Key, and a Float of the amount that is owed by/to each user.

 To print a user's Balance List, perform the following steps:

 1. Create a `Balance` object with the params String `userName` and the current Group `group`.
 2. From the `members` and `expenseList` List items in `group`, the Map `balanceList` is populated.
 3. Call method `printBalance()` to print the contents of the Map `balanceList`.

+### Settle feature

+#### Implementation

+The Settle feature is facilitated through the Settle class.
+It allows a user to settle the debts between two users in a Group.

+The `Settle` class contains a `settleDebt(String userName1, String userName2)` method.
+This method takes in two Strings `userName1` and `userName2` as parameters, representing the two users to settle the debt between.
+The method then prints out the amount that is owed by `userName1` to `userName2`, and the amount that is owed by `userName2` to `userName1`.
+It then prints out the total amount that is owed between the two users, and prompts the user to enter the amount to settle the debt.
+The method then prints out the amount that is owed by `userName1` to `userName2`, and the amount that is owed by `userName2` to `userName1` after the settlement.

 ## Product scope